Cam McDaniel: Personal life

 McDaniel married high school sweetheart Stephani Sterrett on May 17, 2014.
 McDaniel's father, Danny McDaniel, is the head football coach at Prosper High School, and with his wife Diane, are producers for AdvoCare.
 McDaniel's grandfather and great-grandfather were also head coaches at Prosper.
-He has two brothers, Gavin and TJ both of whom also play running back; Gavin was a member of the Washington Huskies and Azusa Pacific Cougars, while TJ plays for the SMU Mustangs.
+He has two brothers, Gavin and TJ both of whom also play running back; Gavin was a member of the Washington Huskies and Azusa Pacific Cougars, while TJ played for the SMU Mustangs before transferring to Northern Arizona for his final year.